Simo-JDev/cond_rnn_optics/README.md

 This model produced the above result in 5 seconds.

-<strong>For more results and a detailed discussion on the performance, pelase see the [paper](http://dx.doi.org/10.1364/OE.506519)</strong>
+<strong>For more results and a detailed discussion on the performance, please see the [paper](http://dx.doi.org/10.1364/OE.506519)</strong>

 ## Possible future improvements
 Since the `ConditionalRecurrent` is compatible with all recurrent layers in Keras, it is possible to use `SimpleRNN` and `GRU` layers instead of the `LSTM`.
 Specifically, `GRU` layers could be used for achieving a more lean and quick network.